TakingItCasual/easymc/docs/getting_started.rst

 This script requires Python (version 3.6 or greater).
 Python can be downloaded from http://www.python.org/.
-If your OS is 64-bit, please find and download the latest 64-bit version of Python from the downloads page for your OS (32-bit Python can't use 64-bit exclusive executables).
+If your OS is 64-bit, please download the latest 64-bit version of Python from the downloads page for your OS (e.g. `Windows x86-64 executable installer`_).
 In Python's installer, enable the "Add Python3.x to PATH" option so that Python can be used from a terminal.
 The script can then be installed from a terminal with pip::